adamsilver/fdpb/02-a-checkout-flow.md

 > Be conservative in what you send; be liberal in what you accept.

 We can apply this principle to the fields in the payment form.
-For example, a card number typically appears as 16 digits split into 4 parts by a space.
+For example, a card number typically appears as 16 digits split into four parts by a space.
 Some users may type the space; others may not.
-Similarly, for the expiry date some users may type a slash, others may leave it out.
+Similarly, for the expiry date, some users may type a slash, others may leave it out.

-Whether it's a slash or a space, or a card number or an expirty date, we should be forgiving wherever possible.
+Whether it's a slash or space, or a card number or an expiry date, we should be forgiving wherever possible.

 ### Card Verification Code (CVC) Field

 Every payment provider needs the user's CVC number.
-It's usually the last 3 digits found on the back of the card.
+It's usually the last three digits found on the back of the card.

-The first problem is that it's not always referred to as CVC number.
-Sometimes it's referred to as a security code number or card verficiation value (CVV).
+The first problem is that sites don't always refer to this field as CVC number.
+Sometimes it's referred to as a security code number or card verification value (CVV).
 Being specified as an acronym doesn't help matters either.
 And to top it off, the number is never beside a label to demarcate it making the field rather ambiguous.

-To fix this, we should emply the hint text pattern to tell users exactly what it is and where to find it.
-For example, “This is the last 3 digits on the back of the card”.
+To fix this, we should employ the hint text pattern to tell users exactly what it is and where to find it.
+For example, “This is the last three digits on the back of the card.”

 ### Billing Address